Settlement and Judgment Processing Guidelines

 CONFIDENTIAL INDICATOR (CONF)field in USAS (Y for yes-confidential, S for some-confidential and N for not-confidential).

 - The paying agency balances and releases the batch for USAS processing.

 - R should be entered in the

 PAYMENT DISTRIBUTION TYPE (PDT)field to ensure a paper warrant is generated.

-- The agency representative who signs the purchase document must be listed on the voucher signature card on file with the Comptroller’s office.
+- The agency representative who signs the purchase voucher must be listed on the voucher signature card on file with the Comptroller’s office.

-- The settlement or judgment must be approved by the OAG, and the governor must sign the purchase document before the Comptroller’s office can issue payment.
+- The settlement or judgment must be approved by OAG, and the governor must sign the purchase voucher before the Comptroller’s office can issue payment.

 - One or more of the following comptroller objects may be used: 7221, 7225, 7226, 7229, 7241.

 Note: Although descriptive legal text is no longer required in USAS, please include the appropriate legal citation for making the payment on the hard copy of the purchase document.